-Method Comments Geographic Information Systems Powerful computer mapping and spatial information tool for capturing, visualising, and analysing digital data.
-Map overlays can be used to identify areas where the effects are likely to be greatest.
-Network analysis Network and system diagrams are useful for mapping and identifying cause-and-effect relationships (to the nth degree), which result in cumulative effects.
-Biogeographic analysis Landscape analysis emphasises the ecological pattern, structure, and process within a defined spatial unit.
-Interactive matrices These deal with the analysis of additive and interactive effects of several multi-project configurations.
-Ecological modelling These are numerical methods that model the behaviour of ecosystems to extrapolate them over time.
-Land quality assessment Planning tool to assess the environmental quality of the land and establish use thresholds.
-Interviews Stakeholder interviews are used to gather information on the cumulative effects of past and present actions.
-Checklists These include a list of possible cumulative impacts from a list of common or likely effects.
-Trend analysis Identifies the historical, current, and future trends of a resource.
-Load capacity analysis Identifies thresholds as constraints to development.
-In the ecological context, load capacity is defined as the threshold below which ecosystem functions can be maintained.
+Table No. 4 Method Comments Powerful computer mapping and spatial information tool Geographic for capturing, visualising, and analysing digital data.
+Map Information overlays can be used to identify areas where the effects Systems are likely to be greatest.
+Network and system diagrams are useful for mapping Network and identifying cause-and-effect relationships (to the nth analysis degree), which result in cumulative effects.
+Biogeographic Landscape analysis emphazises the ecological pattern, analysis structure, and process within a defined spatial unit.
+Interactive These deal with the analysis of additive and interactive matrices effects of several multi-project configurations.
+These are numerical methods that model the behavior of Ecological modelling ecosystems to extrapolate them over time.
+Land quality Planning tool to assess the environmental quality of the assessment land and establish use thresholds.
+Stakeholder interviews are used to gather information on Interviews the cumulative effects of past and present actions.
+These include a list of possible cumulative impacts from a Checklists list of common or likely effects.
+Trend Identifies the historical, current, and future trends of a analysis resource.
+Load Identifies thresholds as constraints to development.
+In the capacity ecological context, load capacity is defined as the threshold analysis below which ecosystem functions can be maintained.

-Source: Source: DEAT (2004)40
+Source: DEAT (2004)40